SamNiechcial/MySQL-With-Vault/README.md

 A learning project to explore Dynamic Secrets and Encryption as a Service, using the Hashicorp suite of technologies and MySQL.

 ## Requirements: MVP
-The initial aim is to explore a couple of options for injecting Dynamic Secrets, in order to learn which I prefer, while also demonstrating a minimum viable product.
+The initial aim was to explore a couple of options for injecting Dynamic Secrets, in order to learn which I prefer, while also demonstrating a minimum viable product.
-In order to achieve this, I will need to be able to:
+In order to achieve this, I needed to be able to:

 1. Set up Vault (in non-dev mode), using a config.hcl that I would have created beforehand.
 Use Consul as a storage backend.
 2. Initialise the Vault and authenticate as root.